watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![A screenshot of the cloud shell window with a red arrow pointing at the "Open new session" button on the toolbar](media/hol-2019-10-19_06-13-34.png)

-11. You will setup a Kubernetes secret to store the connection string and configure the content-api application to access the secret.
+11. You will setup a Kubernetes secret to store the connection string and configure the "content-api" application to access the secret.
 First, you must base64 encode the secret value.
 Open your Azure Cloud Shell window and use the following command to encode the connection string and then, copy the output.

     > **Note**: Double quote marks surrounding the connection string are required to successfully produce the required output.